WTO Statistical data sets -

 (vi) Clothing: (SITC division 84).

-- Personal and household goods: furniture (SITC division 82), travel
+household goods: furniture (SITC division 82), travel goods (SITC division

 Back to top

 imports are in common use.
 They are referred to as general trade and special

 trade and differ mainly in the way warehoused and re-exported goods are

 treated.
-General trade figures are larger than the
+General trade figures are larger than the corresponding special trade

-territory including movements through customs warehouses and free zones.
+movements through customs warehouses and free zones.
 Goods include all

-merchandise that either add to or reduce the stock of material resources of
+merchandise that either add to or reduce the stock of material resources of a

 territory.
 For further explanations, see United Nations International Trade